-Sheldon is a 3rd-year doctoral student currently pursuing a PhD in Family Studies.
+Sheldon is a doctoral student currently pursuing a PhD in Family Studies.
 Previously, he studied at Andrews University, where he completed a Masters in Divinity with an emphasis in Family Life.
 His research interest is in the area of fathers and their interaction and engagement with their families.
 For his dissertation, his focus is on post-incarcerated fathers and their re-entry experiences as they transition into parenting roles.
 Presently, he contract teaches in the School of Religion at LLU, in both the relational and theological areas.
 Sheldon also serves his church community as Family Life Director and is happily married to Calcine.
 They are co-parents of three children--Michael, Joshua, and Aleah.
 In his spare time, Sheldon likes to read, play soccer, watch movies, and have a great time with his family.
 Additionally, he likes to preach and conduct Family Life seminars on various issues affecting the family.

-Meredith is a 2nd-year Clinical Psychology PhD student.
+Meredith is a PhD student with a clinical focus in Child Psychology.
 She is from Lakewood, CA and received her BA in Psychology from California State University, Long Beach where she did research examining how perinatal depression affects developmental outcomes during early childhood.
 For the last 5 years, Meredith has worked as a behavior therapist for children with autism providing a variety of services to families.
 As part of her experience serving special needs children, she was given the opportunity to live and work in Istanbul, Turkey for a family affected by autism.
 When she's not at school, she enjoys snowboarding, hiking with her dogs, and loves to travel.

-Britan is a 3rd-year Clinical Psychology PhD student.
+Britan is a Clinical Psychology PhD student.
 She received her BA in Psychology from the University of California, Santa Barbara.
 Her research interests include studying differences in brain activity between individuals with personality disorders, particularly Antisocial Personality Disorder, and healthy controls as well as the progression of conduct disorder in children to Antisocial Personality Disorder in adulthood.
 Britan is also currently involved in a project examining the impact of proactive coping skills on nurses working in the Loma Linda Children’s Hospital Neonatal Intensive Care Unit.